 The source MME/SGSN shall set the NSUR (Notify SCEF when UE becomes Reachable) flag to "1" to indicate that the target MME/SGSN shall send a notification to SCEF when the UE becomes reachable, if a monitoring event, with the Monitoring-Type is set to "AVAILABILITY_AFTER_DDN_FAILURE", or "UE_REACHABILITY_AND_IDLE_STATUS_INDICATION" or "AVAILABILITY_AFTER_DDN_FAILURE_AND_IDLE_STATUS_INDICATION" or "UE_REACHABILITY".

 The source MME/SGSN shall set the NSUI (Notify SCEF when UE becomes Idle) flag to "1" to indicate that the target MME/SGSN shall send a notification to SCEF when the UE gets into idle mode, if a monitoring event, with the Monitoring-Type is set to "UE_REACHABILITY_AND_IDLE_STATUS_INDICATION" or "AVAILABILITY_AFTER_DDN_FAILURE_AND_IDLE_STATUS_INDICATION".

+The source MME/SGSN shall set the NSCF (Notify SCEF about Communication Failure events) flag to "1" to indicate that the target MME/SGSN shall send a notification to the SCEF if it detects a communication failure event.

+NOTE: This enables the target MME/SGSN to notify the SCEF about communication failure events that can happen with the target RAN (e.g. radio link failure during the handover execution) before the target MME/SGSN interacts with the HSS.

 The Remaining Number of Reports indicates the number of reports which are outstanding to be sent to the SCEF.
 It shall be encoded as specified in clause 8.4.8 of 3GPP TS 29.336 [69].